1080p vs 1440p: Which One Is Best For You

 Applies to 1080p TV / Display / Media resolution where “P” means resolution “progressive,” which means there is a true 1080 vertical line.
 FHD / Full-HD is the other most commonly used term for marketing this resolution.1080p refers to the display / content ratio of 16: 9.

-1080p in Full HD offers up to five times better image quality than 720p, which is a significant improvement.
+1080p in Full HD offers up to five times better image quality than 720p, which is a significant improvement and is not something you can just simply upscale from 720p to 1080p.
 It is the right choice for TV monitors ( as the iconic Pioneer Kuro) and laptops, but it is suitable for conventional gaming consoles like PlayStation 1 and 2.

 1080p requires less storage space, CPU power for decoding, and bandwidth (less buff) for transmission.
 1080p supported by lots of hardware and easy to edit (requires a low beam computer).
 1080p recorders are inexpensive, and there are several different types.